BC Wolves: 2024–25 season

-Alessandro Magro, from Germani Basket Brescia, was signed on as the new head coach for the Wolves.
-Nedas Pocevičius returned to his former assistant position, along with Marius Leonavičius and Mindaugas Brazys, all who remained with the Wolves as assistants to Magro. Žukauskas, Juškevičius, Kozys, Beručka, all who played since the team's beginning, departed, along with team leader Sulaimon, Mekowulu, and Žagars.
-Wolves made big signings, signing former Joventut Badalona leader Andrew Andrews and Promitheas Patras star Anthony Cowan Jr., as well as talented Lithuanian players Arnoldas Kulboka, Matas Jogėla, and Marek Blaževič.
-Thurman, Brooks, Žemaitis, Kariniauskas, Taylor, and team captain Miniotas all remained with the team, and Wolves finished the off-season with signings of Daniel Baslyk from BC Šiauliai and Justinas Marcinkevičius from BC Nevėžis.
-Wolves earned a wild-card for the upcoming EuroCup season.
+Alessandro Magro of Germani Basket Brescia was signed as the Wolves' new head coach.
+Nedas Pocevičius returned to his assistant position with Marius Leonavičius and Mindaugas Brazys. Žukauskas, Juškevičius, Kozys, Beručka, Mekowulu, Žagars and team leader Sulaimon left.
+The Wolves signed former Joventut Badalona leader Andrew Andrews and Promitheas Patras star Anthony Cowan Jr., as well as Lithuanian players Arnoldas Kulboka, Matas Jogėla, and Marek Blaževič.
+Thurman, Brooks, Žemaitis, Kariniauskas, Taylor, and team captain Miniotas remained with the team, and the Wolves finished the off-season by signing Daniel Baslyk of BC Šiauliai and Justinas Marcinkevičius of BC Nevėžis.
+The club earned a wild card for the upcoming EuroCup season.

-Wolves started sluggishly - an 0-3 start in the 2024-2025 EuroCup season, and a 2-3 record in the LKL - in the LKL, Wolves lost to both BC Lietkabelis and BC Neptūnas - the latter of which resulted in a reported team meeting.
-After the meeting, in the EuroCup, Wolves went on a five-game win streak, including away wins over Juventut Badalona and Dreamland Gran Canaria - proving that the Wolves were no longer just a home team.
-Wolves managed to also beat Hapoel Tel Aviv at home, 104-100, the heavy favorites of the competition - Wolves also managed to beat Turkish giants Beşiktaş, Joventut Badalona (payback for the previous year's Joventut sweep of the Wolves), Gran Canaria (twice, sweeping the series), one of the top Italian teams, Dolomiti Energia Trento, and KK Budućnost, finishing the regular season with a 10-8 record - the win over Budućnost helped the Wolves qualify for the EuroCup playoffs for the first time in club history.
-Cowan (EuroCup Week 4 and 11 MVP), Andrews, and Thurman all had amazing performances, with Cowan in particular becoming the team leader, while Blaževič and Žemaitis also had strong performances.
-Kulboka returned during the season after missing the previous season with Prometey Kamianske due to injury - becoming one of the best players in the EuroCup for the Wolves during their run for the playoffs.
-In the EuroCup playoffs, despite home-court advantage, the Wolves were upset at home by U-BT Cluj-Napoca - Cluj won a double-overtime thriller, after erasing a double-digit deficit, 100-99 at Vilnius.
+The Wolves began sluggishly, with an 0-3 EuroCup record and a 2-3 record in the LKL; in the LKL, they lost to BC Lietkabelis and BC Neptūnas.
+After a team meeting, the club began a five-game EuroCup win streak which included away wins against Juventut Badalona and Dreamland Gran Canaria (dispelling the notion that the Wolves could not win on the road).
+They defeated heavily-favored Hapoel Tel Aviv at home 104-100, the Turkish Beşiktaş team, Joventut Badalona (payback for the previous year's sweep), Gran Canaria (twice), the Italian Dolomiti Energia Trento and KK Budućnost, finishing the regular season with a 10-8 record.
+The victory against Budućnost helped the Wolves qualify for the EuroCup playoffs for the first time in club history.
+Cowan (EuroCup Weeks 4 and 11 MVP), Andrews, Blaževič, Žemaitis and Thurman played well, with Cowan becoming the team leader.
+Kulboka, who returned during the season after missing the previous season with Prometey Kamianske due to injury, became one of the club's best EuroCup players.
+In the EuroCup playoffs, despite home-court advantage, the Wolves were defeated 100-99 at home by U-BT Cluj-Napoca in double overtime.